nab-os/LORE/README.md

 # Lore | STILL IN DEVELOPMENT /!\

-Light 3D library based on OpenGL that allows you to create/import 3D environment.
+Lore, Light OpenGL Rendering Engine, allows you to create/import 3D environment.
 You can create games, use it to visualize raw data, etc...

 ##Exemple